 Darcy brushed his thumb along Elizabeth's palm.
 Georgiana tried to suppress her smile.
 She could see that her brother had grown very attracted to Elizabeth lately.
 He stared at Elizabeth a lot and listened to her witty conversation.
-Recently, he no long sat quietly to observe but enjoyed bantering with Elizabeth.
-Since Elizabeth was clearly a gentleman's daughter, Georgiana was certain that once Elizabeth regained her memory and that there was not a betroth at home, her brother would not hesitate to propose, fortune or no fortune.
+Recently, he no longer sat quietly to observe but enjoyed bantering with Elizabeth.
+Since Elizabeth was evidently a gentleman's daughter, Georgiana was confident that once Elizabeth regained her memory and that there was not a betroth at home, her brother would not hesitate to propose, fortune or no fortune.
 She was ecstatic that her brother held Elizabeth's hand and that Elizabeth seemed to welcome his touch as well.

 “Bingley is my best friend.
-Pray tell me what you remember about him.”
+Pray, tell me what you remember about him.”
 He urged softly, still not relinquish Elizabeth's hand.